A focus on your needs

 - the global headquarters of the Square Kilometer Array organisation at Jodrell Bank

 - the Mildmay regeneration project in east London

 In 2014, Jonathan collaborated with Mzuzu University in Malawi and the Richard Feilden Foundation on the design and construction of a prototype timber frame medical centre in northern Malawi, where he lived for a year.

-In his free time Jonathan likes to keep very active within his running club as well as moors walking, cycle touring, swimming, playing golf, yoga and meditation.
-Jonathan is also an active landscape gardener and when not working can be found building and growing vegetables on his allotment.
+In his free time Jonathan likes to keep very active within his running club as well as walking in the Peaks, cycle touring and swimming.
+Jonathan is also an active landscape gardener.

 Jonathan now spends 90% of his time on his practice, with the other 10% teaching architectural design at Sheffield Hallam University.